telerik/blazor-docs/components/calendar/selection.md

 }

 @code {
-    private DateTime startDate = new DateTime(2019, 4, 1);//set the initial date of the calendar
+    private DateTime startDate = new DateTime(2019, 4, 1); // set the initial date of the calendar

-    //set dates the user can't select
-    private List<DateTime> DisabledDates = new List<DateTime>() { new DateTime(2019, 4, 1), new DateTime(2019, 4, 2) };
+    // set dates the user can't select private List<DateTime> DisabledDates = new List<DateTime>() { new DateTime(2019, 4, 1), new DateTime(2019, 4, 2) };

-    //fields to store and render the user selection private DateTime? selectedDate { get; set; } = null;
+    // fields to store and render the user selection private DateTime? selectedDate { get; set; } = null;
     private List<DateTime> chosenDates { get; set; }

     private void SingleSelectionChangeHandler(DateTime newValue)
     {
-        //with single selection, the argument is a single DateTime object with the new selection selectedDate = newValue;
+        // with single selection, the argument is a single DateTime object with the new selection selectedDate = newValue;
     }

-    //reference used to obtain the selected dates from a multiple selection calendar private Telerik.Blazor.Components.TelerikCalendar multipleSelCalendar;
+    // reference used to obtain the selected dates from a multiple selection calendar private Telerik.Blazor.Components.TelerikCalendar multipleSelCalendar;
     private void MultipleSelectionChangeHandler()
     {